ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ### Upload

-For each helper, the client issues an HTTP request to the leader.
+For each helper, the client issues a POST request to the leader.

 **Request.**
 The client begins by setting up an HPKE context for the helper by running